-If you’re a programmer today, you probably have all the luxury of using mighty softwares that helps in developing a certain program.
+If you’re a programmer today, you probably have all the luxury of using mighty softwares that help in developing a certain program.
 But how did they do all the coding when all of that wasn’t commercially available in 1985?

-Coding today is definitely not it was like back in 1985.
+Coding today is definitely not how it was like back in 1985.
 The futuristic tools and advancements weren’t there, and all you have is knowledge and… paper.
 Basically, you’ll imagine and form up an idea on your mind and you need to write it down by hand on a piece of paper.

 What does that mean?
-Yes, he wrote the code by hand and in a paper first.
+Yes, he wrote the code by hand and on a paper first.
 He needed to write the code (which is the blue) then convert it to machine code (in red).
 During that time, he doesn’t have a calculator that can do hex with him so he did all that computation manually.

 Of course, writing code like this is a pain. – JGC

 This experience taught Mr. Cumming two things which he still practice until now.
 First, we should always try to get it the first time.
-The second one, which I every programmer should learn, is to run the code in their head so that they can be more proficient in coding and developing programs.
+The second one, which I believe every programmer should learn, is to run the code in their head so that they can be more proficient in coding and developing programs.

 We all enjoy the gadgets and Internet today and it’s such an amazing journey to see how far we’ve come in the past 30 years.
 Well, I think we should all look back to this day 30 years from now and realize what we are before all of this.